tweag/nickel/doc/basics/types-vs-contracts.md

 ## A function

 Most of the time, you should use **type annotations** for functions.
-Typing is most often more adapted than than contracts for functions.
+Typing is most often more adapted than contracts for functions.
 You can exceptionally use contracts when types are not expressive enough to encode the property you want (as in `#ValidUrl -> #Port -> #ValidUrl`) or if the type system is not powerful enough to see that the code is fine.